meltoner/agrofelis/README.md

 - Turbine Sprayers useful both in orchards and vegetable cultivation for either pesticide or water soluble fertilizer
 - Fog Sprayers for greater reach in dense foliage and also antifreeze protection with glycerin oil
 - Fertilizer Casting, a copious job that must be done in both orchards and vegetables
-- Sensor Suite for Plant disease diagnosis
+- Sensor Suite for Plant Data collection , e.g. Plant disease diagnosis
-- Robotic Picking Arm Base & Power Hub, for low cultivation and also Green houses
+- Robotic Picking Arm Base & Power Hub, for low plant cultivation and also Green houses
 - Power Hub, fruit picking for trees (see Tevel)

 The technologies that could be incorporated on a Public Safety Vehicle could include applications like: